geojeff/busser/README.md

 should be able to run node busser/bin/busser.js either interactively or via the command line, per instructions above.
 As of 2012-01-30, an app would not be expected to serve up correctly.

+A usage to consider, is to make a conf directory in your project and put a file called busser.json in there.
+That way, you can edit this file and you won't have to worry with a command line argument, because conf/busser.json is the default.

 Contributors
 ============